 When there’s a literal ton of onions to julienne, it’s best to focus on learning something from your new companions.
 For a variety of reasons, the World Central Kitchen logistics crew prefer to find sliced frozen onions, but that wasn’t possible.
 Finding fresh onions, however, wasn’t an issue.
 At our warehouse kitchen the onions arrived on pallets.
-David, our wise-cracking Polish truck driver, loaded onions, potatoes, tomatoes, rice, and other vegetables on his tractor-trailer to deliver to WCK kitchens in Ukraine.
+David, our wise-cracking Polish truck driver, loaded onions, potatoes, tomatoes, rice, and other vegetables on his tractor-trailer to deliver to WCK kitchens inside Ukraine.
 Then he joked about leaving us a few thousand pounds to chop.
 On this day we have a Ukrainian Sour Soup to make, I’ve heard 400 gallons worth and I’m sure that’s accurate.
 Fortunately there’s plenty of help, most of which aren’t professional cooks.
 Yesterday our contingent of Philadelphia chefs departed, today I believe I’m the only professional cook on the production side of our kitchen.
-The volunteers gathered around one of the six stainless steel tables, arranged cutting boards and knives then went to work.
-I spent few minutes going to each table showing proper knife etiquette.
+About 8:00 am, the volunteers gathered around one of the six stainless steel tables, arranged cutting boards and knives then went to work.
+I spent a few minutes going to each table showing proper knife etiquette.
 A sliced thumb means one less pair of hands and today we need every pair.

 Yesterday a WCK teammate brought in a small set of sharpening stones and that’s been a huge help because our knives are taking a lot of abuse.
 We’ve set up a system where one group on the table peels and another group chops or slices.
 The onions were sliced in half, peeled then the slicers take the halves and make cuts as thin as possible.
 A woman from Italy asked me where I learned to slice onions so quickly and I shared a story of julienning fifteen to twenty pounds a day at my first restaurant job.
 After lunch we switched to peeling and chopping carrots.
 My friend Kate would drop carrots in the middle of the tables, 25 pounds at a time then pull the pan of finished carrots and dump those into a colander for a quick rinse before dropping them into a rolling bin.
 As soon as she removed the chopped carrots from the last table she started the process again.
 My Italian friend and fellow Formula One fan, Francesco, peeled and chopped while he joyfully recapped Ferrari’s victory at this weekend’s Formula One race in Bahrain.